Dogs: Good, playful, but has pushy puppy manners

 Needs work: Confidence, socialization with people, settling when food is being handled.

-Adoption Fee: $750
+Adoption Fee: $650

 Mandatory Training: All Taffy's Legacy dogs requires a home that can commit to their training with a professional trainer to set dogs up for success.
 We have partnered with Training Dogs Online to give Taffy's Legacy adopters 50% off to their lifetime program, however we can also recommend other great local or online programs.
 Adoptions will not be finalized till we have proof of signing up with a training program that we approve of.

 Vetting: Berlin had all of his puppy vaccines.
 Berlin was dewormed at 2, 4, 6, 8, and 10 weeks old.
+Berlin is neutered.

 Berlin has a condition called pulmonic dysplasia which is causing stenosis which means he is at risk for arrhythmias, symptoms (such as syncope/fainting), and sudden death.

 Berlin had a successful balloon valvuloplasty surgery on November 22nd/23.
 This has significantly increased his quality and length of life.
-An echocardiogram will be completed in Feb/24 for follow up on how impactful the procedure was.

 Berlin is being fostered in Kitchener